MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-in-unity.md

 Just like on the desktop where you use a mouse pointer to target and interact with content, you should implement a [cursor](cursors.md) that represents the user's head-gaze.
 This gives the user confidence in what they're about to interact with.

-## Head gaze in the Mixed Reality Toolkit v2
+## Head-gaze in the Mixed Reality Toolkit v2
 You can access head-gaze from the [Input Manager](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Input/Overview.html) in MRTK v2.

 ## See also